 Writing develops through a series of milestones.
 Writing regularly.
+Seeking feedback.
 Finishing pieces.
 Submitting polished pieces.
 Being rejected.
 Being accepted.
 Published.
 Paid.
 Solicited for more.
-There’s always another milestone if you stick with writing.
+It take persistence, but there’s always another milestone to keep the journey interesting.

 “A Guide to Workshops at The Writers Studio”